DD2480-group16-VT25/continuous-integration/README.md

 ## Pre-requisites

 To run the server, you need to have maven installed.
 If you don't have maven installed, you can install it by following the instructions [here](https://maven.apache.org/install.html).
+The Maven version is **Apache Maven 3.6.3**.

-You also need Java $\geq$ 18.
+You also need Java $\geq$ 17.

 ### Dependencies